stolostron/rhacm-docs/compliance/cis_policy_ctrl.md

 ### Creating a CIS policy from Red Hat Advanced Cluster Management for Kubernetes console
 {: #create_policy_gui}

-1. Log in to {{site.data.keyword.cloud_pak}} for Red Hat Advanced Cluster Management for Kubernetes console.
+1. Log in to Red Hat Advanced Cluster Management for Kubernetes console.
 2. From the navigation menu, click **Govern risk**.
 3. Click **Create Policy**.
 4. Enter the name for the CIS policy in the **Name** field.